NosferatuUnitOne/Blue-Team-SOC-Lab/Graylog/README.md

 * Why MongoDB 5+ requires AVX support
 * How to work around VM CPU limitations by hosting MongoDB on the Windows host with Docker
 * How bridged networking allows a VM to communicate with the host over the LAN
+* Why its best practice to configure a Firewall Rule to protect Exposed Ports
 * Why using the correct network adapter IP matters
 * How to test service connectivity using `nc`
 * How to test HTTPS API access using `curl`